k1LoW/git-gsub-files/README.md

 # git-gsub-files

-A Git subcommand to `git mv` file like gsub in a repository
+A Git subcommand to `mv` file like gsub in a repository

 ## Usage